KhiopsML/khiops-python/README.md

 ```

 ## License
-This software is distributed under the BSD 3-Clause-clear License, the text of which is available at
+The Khiops Python library is distributed under the BSD 3-Clause-clear License, the text
+of which is available at
 https://spdx.org/licenses/BSD-3-Clause-Clear.html or see the [LICENSE.md](./LICENSE.md) for more
 details.